Evaluating Counterfactual Strategic Reasoning in Large Language Models: Results and Analysis

 Label-only changes test whether models rely on memorized dominance relations between action names.
 Comparing the default RPS game with its label-based counterfactual (where action labels are permuted while keeping payoffs unchanged) reveals moderate but consistent degradation for several models.
 Stronger LLMs, particularly Claude 3.7 and Claude 4 variants, remain relatively stable, maintaining near-equilibrium total points and comparable opponent comprehension.
 In contrast, weaker or less stable models—most notably Mistral Large and, to a lesser extent, DeepSeek R1—show increased variability, delayed comprehension, and occasional deviations from uniform play.
 This indicates that even without changing incentives, renaming actions can disrupt learned associations, leading to slower or less consistent adaptation.

-Payoff changes are more challenging, as they break the symmetry of the game and require abandoning the canonical uniform mixed strategy.
-Under payoff-based counterfactuals, successful play requires biasing action frequencies toward higher-reward outcomes.
-Stronger models again adapt more effectively, showing improved total points against exploitable opponents and earlier comprehension of advantageous actions.
-However, many models remain close to uniform play, resulting in near-zero total points despite altered incentives.
+Payoff changes are more challenging, as they break game symmetry and require abandoning the canonical uniform mixed strategy.
+Under payoff-based counterfactuals, successful play requires shifting action frequencies toward the biased mixed equilibrium induced by the asymmetric payoff structure.
+Stronger LLMs again adapt more effectively, showing improved total points against exploitable opponents and earlier comprehension of advantageous actions.
+However, many models remain close to the canonical uniform distribution \((1/3,1/3,1/3)\), even though the payoff-counterfactual equilibrium is \((0.2,0.2,0.6)\).
+Thus, near-uniform play is no longer evidence of equilibrium behavior, but rather a form of equilibrium rigidity under altered incentives.
 This is reflected in higher and more variable comprehension values and lower efficiency, as additional reasoning does not consistently translate into better outcomes.
-The joint counterfactual (combining payoff and label changes) is the most demanding, with several models—especially Mistral Large and some thinking-enabled variants—showing near-horizon comprehension and unstable performance.
-Overall, as in PD, payoff-based counterfactuals expose \textbf{stronger reasoning limitations} than label-only changes, since they require readjusting optimal strategies.
+The joint counterfactual is the most demanding, with several models—especially Mistral Large and some thinking-enabled variants—showing near-horizon comprehension and unstable performance.
+This motivates a cross-game view of whether delayed comprehension appears systematically as counterfactual pressure increases.